akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 - `subscription_name: ?string`

-  Optional, but if the option is not defined you won't be able to receive messages from this Transport.
+  Optional, but if the option is not defined you won't be able to receive messages from this transport.

 - `auto_setup: ?bool`

-  Default to `false`, but can be enabled to make the Transport create the topic and subscription for you.
+  Default to `false`, but can be enabled to make the transport create the topic and subscription for you.
   This is useful when using the in-memory [Pub/Sub emulator](https://cloud.google.com/pubsub/docs/emulator) (enabled when the environment variable `PUBSUB_EMULATOR_HOST` is defined).

-## Purge Command for the Doctrine Transport table
+## Purge command for the Doctrine transport table

-Define a Command to purge the table configured on the Doctrine Transport.
+Define a command to purge the Doctrine transport database table of outdated messages.

 ```sh
 bin/console akeneo:messenger:doctrine:purge-messages <table-name> <queue-name>
 ```

-The goal is to remove old messages (the default retention time is 2 hours).
+The retention time can be specified with the option `--retention-time=<seconds>`, which has a default value of 7200 seconds (or 2 hour).